paulsump/song_desk/README.md

 ### Tricky

 - or at least stop the timer!...
-- don't stop when phone goes black. - find out what this is called eg. lock.
-  audioplayer play "stayAwake"
+- don't stop when phone goes black. - find out what this is called eg. lock.  didChangeAppLifecycleState? audioplayer play "stayAwake"

 ### Later